Lahm21111/Literature_Review/README.md

 6. Spec is unable to predict the positions of the train in most of the examples

+## 28. Emotion Recognition in Speech using Cross-Modal Transfer in the Wild

+### Summary:

+This work addresses the challenge of training speech emotion recognition models without labeled audio data by leveraging the relationship between vocal and facial expressions.
+The authors use a cross-modal distillation approach, transferring emotion labels from facial expressions to speech.
+Key contributions include: (i) a state-of-the-art facial emotion recognition model, (ii) a student model that learns speech emotion embeddings without labeled audio, and (iii) successful application of these embeddings to external benchmark datasets.

+### Take Away Information:

+1. The author aims to learn a teacher-student neural network to let the audio head to learn from the vision head

+2. The teacher model is based on a ResNet architecture pretrained on the large-scale dataset.

+3. When detecting the emotion from a face-tracks, the author chose the peak frame (emotion with highest possibility)

+4. A proper length of the sound is necessary (the emotion should be learned from the speech prosody)

+5. Student model have a better performance in "angry" and "sad" which might be easier for acoustic information to learn

 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)